Smoothed Circulant Embedding with Applications to Multilevel Monte Carlo Methods for PDEs with Random Coefficients: Circulant Embedding with Smoothing

+{Throughout the remainder of the paper, let $\{\Lambda^{\text{ord}}_j\}_{j=1}^s$ be the circulant embedding eigenvalues $\{\Lambda_j\}_{j=1}^s$ arranged in non-increasing order.} { The main results in this section, given in Lemma \ref{thm: matern-egnv-decay} and \ref{lemma: expo-egnv-decay} below, provide a decay rate (in $j$) of $\{\Lambda^{\text{ord}}_j\}_{j=1}^s$.
+This will be a key factor in the study of the proposed smoothing technique.} { The proofs of Lemma \ref{thm: matern-egnv-decay} and \ref{lemma: expo-egnv-decay} are based on the following two main ideas.

+Firstly, as shown in Theorem 3.1 in \cite{graham_analysis_2018}, the scaled (discrete) eigenvalues of the extended circulant embedding matrix of the periodised covariance $C^{\text{ext}}$ converge to the (continuous) eigenvalues of the covariance operator of $C^{\text{ext}}$ as the mesh sizes $h_i, i=1,\dots,d$, tend to zero.
+This can be seen by comparing the expression for the discrete eigenvalues $\{\Lambda_j\}_{j=1}^s$, obtained from the discrete Fourier transform as described in section \ref{sec: ce}, with that of the continuous eigenvalues, given by the Fourier transform of $C^{\text{ext}}$:

+The discrete eigenvalues, when scaled by $\prod_{i=1}^d m_i^{-1}$, can thus be seen as a rectangle rule approximation of the continuous eigenvalues.

-In particular, Bachmayr et al. explain in \citep{bachmayr_representations_2018} that the ordered eigenvalues of the (extended) embedding matrix $S$ in the smooth periodisation case decay at the same rate as the exact KL eigenvalues.
-This is proven for a general class of covariance functions in \citep[Theorem 3.1]{bachmayr_representations_2018}, however here we focus on the Mat\'ern case. \begin{Lemma} Let $C$ be the Mat\`ern covariance \eqref{eq: matern-cov-function}, and suppose $\nu, \lambda$ and $\kappa$ satisfy Eq. \eqref{eq: padding-bound}.
-Let $\{\lambda_j\}_{j=1}^s$ denote the eigenvalues of the (extended) embedding matrix $S \in \mathbb{R}^{s \times s}$, with $s= \prod_{i=1}^d 2 (m_i + J_i)$.
-Then for $j = 1, \dots, s$:
+Secondly, it is shown in \citep{bachmayr_representations_2018} that the ordered eigenvalues $\{\lambda_j^{{\text{ext}}}\}_{j=1}^s$ of the periodised covariance $C^{\text{ext}}$ in the smooth periodisation case decay at precisely the same rate as the eigenvalues $\{\lambda_j\}_{j=1}^s$ of the covariance operator of the original covariance $C$.
+This is proven for a general class of covariance functions in \citep[Eq.
+(64) and (65)]{bachmayr_representations_2018}, however here we focus on the Mat\'ern case, stated in Lemma \ref{thm: matern-egnv-decay} below.
+More details on this are given in Remark \ref{rem:KL_CE}. }